devleaks/cockpitdecks-docs/docs/Resources/Deck Internals.md

 ...
 ```

-The meta data is available in each button.
+The meta data is available in each individual button.

-# Deck Hardware Interface
+# Deck Driver (Hardware Interface)
 The second interface provided for decks is the software necessary to:
 1. Collect interactions from the device (which button has been pressed, how long?, which encoder has been turned, how fast?)
 2. Send feedback visualisation instruction to the device to reflect the state change.